cube-drone/rt0/players-guide/src/gm/locations/joyeuse/airlock.md

 except in an emergency.
 Check [The Moon: Going Outside Will Kill You](../../the_moon.md#going-outside-will-kill-you) for information about what happens.
 (Hint: it bad.)

-Sitting just outside of the Airlock are a handful of EVA Suits, in locked closets.
+Sitting just outside of the Airlock are rows and rows of fully-charged EVA Suits, each in an individual locked closet.
-Unlocking the closets requires an Airlock Keycard.
+Unlocking the closets requires an Airlock Keycard or a Hard SCI check.

-## EVA Garage
+## EVA Garage & Largelocks
+Connected to the Hangar are the

 ## Hangar
 An enormous, busy hangar with uniformed staff and cargo robots scuttling around.